Why is Colorectal Cancer Screening so Important?

-Common Types of Screening for Colon and Rectal Cancers
+Common Types of Screening for Colorectal Cancers

-Healthcare Facility Testing
+Screening at a Healthcare Facility

 During a standard colonoscopy, a flexible lighted tube called a colonoscope is used.
 Inserted into the rectum, the colonoscope features a lens for viewing and a tool for removing tissue.
 Air is inserted into the rectum, helping doctors to better view the colon lining.
 If any abnormal growths are identified, they can be removed for testing during this procedure.